 This software requires too many tests!

-• You have too many variations of your test suite to run them all!
+• There are too many variations of your test suite to run them all!

 • To test all combinations of the inputs for this function would take millions of tests!